core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 --- abstract

 This document specifies enhancements to the Constrained Application Protocol (CoAP) that mitigate security issues in particular use cases.
 The Echo option enables a CoAP server to verify the freshness of a request or to force a client to demonstrate reachability at its claimed network address.
 The Request-Tag option allows the CoAP server to match block-wise message fragments belonging to the same request.
-This document updates RFC7252 with respect to the client Token processing requirements, forbidding non-secure reuse of Tokens to ensure binding of response to request when CoAP is used with a security protocol, and with respect to amplification mitigation, where the use of Echo is now recommended.
+This document updates RFC 7252 with respect to the client Token processing requirements, forbidding non-secure reuse of Tokens to ensure binding of response to request when CoAP is used with a security protocol, and with respect to amplification mitigation, where the use of Echo is now recommended.

 --- middle